anasely/DS/README.md

 # Linked List
+## Definition :
+##### A linked list is a linear collection of data elements.
+These data ele- ments are called nodes, and they point to the next node by means of pointers.
+A linked list is a data structure which can be used to implement other data structures such as stacks, queues, trees, and so on.
+A linked list is a sequence of nodes in which each node contains one or more than one data field and a pointer which points to the next node.
+Also, linked lists are dynamic in nature; that is, memory is allocated as and when required.
+There is no need to know the exact size or exact number of elements as in the case of arrays.
+The following is an example of a simple linked list which contains five nodes:

+## Singly Linked List

+## Circular Linked List

+## Doubly Linked List

+## Header Linked List

 ## Applications of linked list
 ##### Consider a polynomial 10x2 + 6x + 9.
 In this polynomial, every indi- vidual term consists of two parts: first, a coefficient, and second, a power.
 Here, the coefficients of the expression are 10, 6, and 9, and 2, 1, and 0 are the respective powers of the coefficients.
 Now, every individual term can be represented using a node of the linked list.
 The following figure shows how a polynomial expression can be represented using a linked list